mazzon0/PARCO-Computing-2026-244905/README.md

 Run ```./download.sh``` to see which datasets are available.
 Datasets will be downloaded into `datasets/`.

 ### Execution
-Execute the sequantial version with
+Execute the sequential version with
 ```bash
 bin/seq datasets/dataset_name.csr
 ```